kahotheo/coursera-test/README.md

 # coursera-test
 Coursera test repository
-This is not the main branch.
+This is the main branch.